smitesh-sutaria/edge-desktop-virtualization/idv/README.md

 - The `vm.conf` file in `idv/launcher` directory contains configuration parameters for the virtual machines.
 Modify this file to specify the number of VMs to launch and their respective settings.

-  - Set the `guest` variable to the number of VMs to launch
+  - Set the `guest` variable to the number of VMs to launch.
+  - Set the OVMF_CODE_FILE variable to the path of OVMF_CODE.fd file.
   - Fill in the required configuration parameters for each VM in the right order.
 If `guest` is set to `2`, modify/set the variables starting with `vm1_*` and `vm2_*`

   Example: